ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/sbp/index.rst

 Risk Outcome Pair #1: Ischemic heart disease
 ++++++++++++++++++++++++++++++++++++++++++++

-:ref:`See ischemic heart disease documentation <2019_cause_ihd>`
+:ref:`See ischemic heart disease documentation (combined with HF) <2019_cause_ihd>`

-The relative risks apply to the incidence rates of acute myocardial infarction and stable angina.
+The relative risks apply to the incidence rates of acute myocardial infarction.
 They should be applied using the formula incidence(i) = incidence*(1-PAF\ :sub:`r107`\)*RR^{max((SBP_i - TMREL),0)/10}.
 The association was evaluated at the cause level, but the associations should be applied to the incidence rates for both nonfatal components of ischemic heart disease.
 The relative risk for GBD 2019 is for a 10-unit increase in mm Hg.

 PAFs and relative risks can be pulled using the following code: